JarlathMacS/guess-the-flag/README.md

 - The site was deployed to GitHub pages.
 The steps for deployment are as follows:
   - In the GitHub repository, click on the Settings tab.
 On the left menu, click on the pages option.
-  - Under the build and deployment, under branch, select resubmission and root options.
+  - Under the build and deployment, under branch, select resubmission1 and root options.
 Click the save button.

 The live site can be found at this [link](https://jarlathmacs.github.io/guess-the-flag)